-At The Dental Retreat we check for signs or symptoms that indicate a need for root canal treatment during your regular check-up visits.
+At The Dental Retreat we check for signs or symptoms that indicate a need for Root canal treatment during your regular check-up visits.
 There are cases where teeth with deep fillings may need a root canal treatment but display no symptoms, our digital x-rays help us to diagnose them.

-The usual recommendation is to start a root canal treatment at the earliest when signs and symptoms related such as abscess draining along the gums, deep caries or decay extending to the pulp is detected.
+The usual recommendation is to start a root canal treatment at the earliest when signs and symptoms related such as toothache, painful gums, abscess draining along the gums, deep caries or decay extending to the pulp is detected.
 If the infection is left untreated, removal or extraction of the tooth will be the only choice and could also result in significant loss of bone and surrounding tissues.